Viscosity

+When two fluid layers move relative to each other, a friction force develops between them and the slower layer acts to slow down the faster layer.
+This internal resistance to flow is described by the fluid property called viscosity, which reflects the internal stickiness of the fluid.
+In liquids, viscosity arises from cohesive molecular forces, while in gases it results from molecular collisions.
+Except for the case of superfluidity, there is no fluid with zero viscosity, and thus all fluid flows involve viscous effects to some degree.

-The viscosity of a fluid is a measure of its resistance to deformation at a given rate.
-For liquids, it corresponds to the informal concept of "thickness": for example, syrup has a higher viscosity than water.
+For liquids, it corresponds to the informal concept of thickness; for example, syrup has a higher viscosity than water.
+Viscosity is defined scientifically as a force multiplied by a time divided by an area.
+Thus its SI units are newton-seconds per metre squared, or pascal-seconds.

-Viscosity quantifies the internal frictional force between adjacent layers of fluid that are in relative motion.
-For instance, when a viscous fluid is forced through a tube, it flows more quickly near the tube's axis than near its walls.
-Experiments show that some stress (such as a pressure difference between the two ends of the tube) is needed to sustain the flow.
+For instance, when a viscous fluid is forced through a tube, it flows more quickly near the tube's center line than near its walls.
+Some stress (such as a pressure difference between the two ends of the tube) is needed to sustain the flow.
 This is because a force is required to overcome the friction between the layers of the fluid which are in relative motion.
 For a tube with a constant rate of flow, the strength of the compensating force is proportional to the fluid's viscosity.

 In general, viscosity depends on a fluid's state, such as its temperature, pressure, and rate of deformation.
 However, the dependence on some of these properties is negligible in certain cases.
 For example, the viscosity of a Newtonian fluid does not vary significantly with the rate of deformation.

 Zero viscosity (no resistance to shear stress) is observed only at very low temperatures in superfluids; otherwise, the second law of thermodynamics requires all fluids to have positive viscosity.
-A fluid that has zero viscosity is called ideal or inviscid.
+A fluid that has zero viscosity (non-viscous) is called ideal or inviscid.

+For non-Newtonian fluids' viscosity, there are pseudoplastic, plastic, and dilatant flows that are time-independent, and there are thixotropic and rheopectic flows that are time-dependent.